Services for Employers

 3. Tailor-made Programme

-Employers or groups of employers that can offer 12 or more vacancies in a particular position which requires special skill sets not readily available from full-time placement-tied courses of the ERB can apply for the organisation of a tailor-made course by the ERB.
+Employers or groups of employers that can offer 12 or more vacancies in a particular position which requires special skill sets not readily available from placement-tied courses of the ERB can apply for the organisation of a tailor-made course by the ERB.
 Through such tailor-made courses, the ERB provides a free one-stop service on recruitment, pre-employment training and post-employment follow up with a view to helping employers resolve their recruitment difficulties while at the same time enhancing the vocational skills and employment opportunities of the job seekers.

 The ERB will work closely with training bodies to develop the course contents in line with the requirements of the employers.
 The ERB will also sponsor the cost of recruitment advertisements incurred by employers who make use of the programme for the first time.
 The training bodies will assist in the organisation of recruitment days and provide graduate trainees with placement follow up services to enhance job retention.